How technology can help fast-track the peer review process

 The peer review process plays a pivotal role in the scholarly publishing, but this age-old mode of checks is not without its flaws.
 Over the years, there have been questions about the opacity within the system, concerns regarding reviewer fatigue, and a growing sense of mistrust when it comes to peer review.
 Now, as the world moves to digital, fueled by the pandemic that’s raging over the globe, researchers are increasingly relying on new AI technologies to simplify processes and streamline the publishing journey.
 As we focus on Trust in Peer Review, the theme for this year’s Peer Review Week, we discuss if and how researchers and scholarly publishing may be in for a digital transformation.

-to know what YOU, as an author, can do to support the peer review process.
+Sign up for this free webinar now to know what YOU, as an author, can do to support the peer review process.
 Learn how AI and technology can help fast-track the peer review process in this interactive session with Christopher Leonard, Director of Products & Strategy at CACTUS, a global scientific communications and technologies company with 18+ years in the field of academic publishing.
-Feel free to ask questions, share your experience with peer review, and connect with other researchers in this exciting webinar, which is just one of the many .
+Feel free to ask questions, share your experience with peer review, and connect with other researchers in this exciting webinar, which is just one of the many activities we have planned for Peer Review Week.
 Be sure to sign up to be a part of the excitement, starting by blocking your seat for this free 60-minute webinar!

 Date: Wednesday, September 23, 2020